econvaibhav/cvdfviz/content/contact/index.md

 title           : "Contact"
-description     : "See how to contact me." cover           : "javier-mazzeo-GTXvpZ2eTdA.jpg" coverAlt        : "Brown animal hanging on tree by Javier Mazzeo." sitemapExclude  : true
+description     : "See how to contact me." cover           : "javier-mazzeo-GTXvpZ2eTdA.jpg" coverAlt        : "ME"
+sitemapExclude  : true
 ---

 That's actually me.

-You can also find me at:

-{{< social >}}

 ---

-Or drop me a good ol' email:
+Here you can write an email to me:

 {{< contact-form >}}